Travel Security in Israel

 A travel survival kit

 Israel has admittedly had a bad international profile when it comes to danger from within the country.
-Stories of bombings and shootings, demonstrations and uprisings are common enough through the images of the electronic media.
+Stories of bombings and shootings, demonstrations and uprisings are common enough through the images of the electronic and social media.
 As a result, many would-be visitors keep away from Israel.
 The reality, as in the case of most media manufactured perceptions, is somewhat different.

-Israel is nevertheless a very security-conscious and essentially safe country to travel in and you have more chance of being hit by a bus then being blown up in one.
+Israel is a very security-conscious and essentially safe country to travel in and you have more chance of being hit by a bus then being blown up in one.
 Either way the prospect is not attractive for an unsuspecting traveler.
 There is not a lot you can do to avoid random acts of terrorism, but you can stack the odds in your favour by keeping a few pointers in mind.

 Urban buses, bus stations and markets are popular spots for intended bombing missions.
 Keep your time spent in or around them as short as possible.
 Walk in preference to taking an urban bus.
 Security is generally good at interurban bus stations, but it is next to impossible to monitor markets and city bus stops.
 Some urban stops in Jerusalem are patrolled, however, by volunteer security brigades.